Chèvre (Goat Cheese) vs Toma Cheese

 Toma is a generic term used across the Piedmont and Aosta Valley regions of Italy to describe a family of farmhouse cheeses made from cow's milk.
 These cheeses can vary but typically have a soft to semi-hard texture and a mild, buttery flavor, making them versatile for both table cheese and melting in dishes.

-Chèvre (Goat Cheese) comes from France.
-Toma Cheese originated from Italy.
+• Origin: Chèvre (Goat Cheese) (France), Toma Cheese (Italy)

 Chèvre (Goat Cheese) Toma Cheese